Version Date – April 2016

 Any consultants, advisors or other agent retained to assist or represent Unipart with respect to governments, government agencies or officials will be informed of this policy and required to comply with its terms.
 Such agents will be retained only in accordance with the Anti-Corruption Compliance Procedures.
 The responsibility for ensuring that each Group Company or division complies with anti-corruption law rests with the divisional Managing Director and their senior management team.
 The responsibility for ensuring that Group Staffs complies with anti-corruption law rests with the Heads of Functional Departments and their senior management team.

 This top-level statement will be made public and communicated to subsidiaries and business partners.

 - has the primary responsibility for formulation of the policy

-- all GEC and Board members will receive Anti Bribery and Corruption training
+- all ELT and Board members will receive Anti Bribery and Corruption training

 - will sign up to the Unipart Anti Bribery and Corruption policy

 - will review the Anti-Bribery and Corruption risk assessment as part of the annual risk review

 The Company Secretary will: